In This Topic

 or

-- a multiple of the grid density when Snap to Grid is turned On (shown below - see Snap Marker).
+- a multiple of the grid density when Snap to Grid is turned On, as shown below with a Snap Marker (diamond).

 You can see which handle (or grid point) the mouse is snapping to with the snap marker (a small diamond which gets drawn near your mouse pointer).
 When you have any of the snapping modes enabled, you can see the snap marker (diamond) jump between handles or grid points as you move the mouse near them.